garethmarkel/ukb-administration/docs/pheno/data_manipulation.md

 | 3723112 | 1341        | 161         | 131          | … | 14            |

 <br>
 **Table 4.** Treatment medication results in four UK Biobank participants.
 Array number is highlighted in red.
-As there was one person reporting 47 different treatment/drugs, 47 columns are related to each instance in the .tab file.
+As there was one person (participant ID 3723112 in this example) reporting 47 different treatment/drugs, 47 columns are related to each instance in the .tab file.
 </center>

 The numeric values represent categories or values to code medical treatments.
 Further information about data-coding for categorical variables is included in the next section.
 For details on this specific data-coding, click [here](https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=4).